aborroy/alfresco-developer-series/docs/maven-sdk/tutorial/tutorial.md

 You're basically selecting from a library of template projects.
 There are several available:

+    ```bash
-        1: remote -> org.alfresco.maven.archetype:activiti-jar-archetype
+    1: remote -> org.alfresco.maven.archetype:activiti-jar-archetype (DEPRECATED)
     2: remote -> org.alfresco.maven.archetype:alfresco-allinone-archetype
     3: remote -> org.alfresco.maven.archetype:alfresco-amp-archetype
     4: remote -> org.alfresco.maven.archetype:alfresco-platform-jar-archetype
     5: remote -> org.alfresco.maven.archetype:alfresco-share-jar-archetype
     6: remote -> org.alfresco.maven.archetype:share-amp-archetype

-    Even though our goal is to create an AMP that can be deployed to Alfresco, neither of the two options with "amp" in their names are what we want.
-Those are for old versions of the SDK.
-Instead, we want to choose "alfresco-allinone-archetype" so type the number that matches that archetype (2 in this example) and hit enter.
+    ```

+Each archetype creates a different type of Alfresco project:

+* `activiti-jar-archetype (DEPRECATED)`: Old template for building Activiti extensions.
+No longer used in current SDK versions.
+* `alfresco-allinone-archetype`: A complete project structure that includes both Repository and Share modules, plus configuration for packaging and running them together.
+Used in this tutorial and ideal when you need extensions spanning both sides of Alfresco.
+* `alfresco-amp-archetype`: Legacy AMP packaging format (pre-SDK 4).
+Not recommended for modern development.
+* `alfresco-platform-jar-archetype`: Creates an extension module for the Repository (backend) packaged as a JAR.
+* `alfresco-share-jar-archetype`: Creates an extension module for the Share application (frontend) packaged as a JAR.
+* `share-amp-archetype`: Legacy AMP packaging for Share extensions.
+Obsolete with the move to JAR packaging.

+Even though our final goal is to produce a JAR deployable to Alfresco, we choose `alfresco-allinone-archetype` here.
+The reason is that it provides a single project where both Repository and Share extensions are available side by side.
+This makes it easier to demonstrate how Alfresco extensions work in practice, without having to create and manage two separate projects.

+So in this case, type the number that corresponds to `alfresco-allinone-archetype` (2 in the example above) and hit Enter.

 4. If Maven asks you to specify the version of the archetype you want, choose 4.12.